MichaelMelfi/Obsidian-Second-Brain/Overcoming Porn 30 day Devotional.md

 ## Day 5 - I Messed Up

+When we fall we usually Deny, Minimize and rationalize the reason that lead to doing it but
 >**Whoever conceals his transgressions will not prosper, but he who confesses and forsakes them will obtain mercy." - ==Proverbs 28:13==

+>**“If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
+==1 John 1:9**==